 Now that the speaker is exposed, things get a lot easier.
 Pry off the speaker grille and remove the four Phillips screws that secure it to the car's rear wall.
 Disconnect the speaker wiring and remove the factory speaker, then connect the factory wires to your new speaker.
 Secure the speaker using the old screws.

 On the passenger’s side, you'll remove four 6mm hex bolts that secure the seat bracket to the floor, then remove the passenger’s seat.
 From there, the procedure is exactly the same as it was on the other side.

 Once you've replaced both speakers, test them out to make sure everything's working.
 If so, reinstall the seats and go for a drive!

 Tools needed: Phillips screwdriver, panel tool, 6mm hex and 14mm sockets, ratchet, and extension

 You probably weren't expecting to see a section on subwoofers in this article, but it just might be possible to fit a small, compact powered sub in the storage area.

 You should be able to install your subwoofer if you have any experience with car audio, but if you have questions, call one of our Sales Advisors at 1-888-955-6000 to verify fit information.

 Here are a few other products and suggestions for your Elise.

-A GoPro camera is an awesome accessory for touring, and it can also be a handy thing to have on your bike when you're cruising around town.
+A GoPro camera is an awesome accessory for touring or track days, and it can also be a handy thing to have on your dash when you're cruising around town.